MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/migrate-standard-v1-to-v2-dataflow.md

 ---
-title: Migrating a standard V1 dataflow to a standard V2 dataflow
+title: Migrate a standard V1 dataflow to a standard V2 dataflow
 description: Describes how to migrate a Power Platform standard V1 dataflow to a new standard V2 dataflow
 author: DougKlopfenstein
 ms.topic: conceptual